IGNF/Borea/README_opk_to_rpc.md

 width = 26460
 height = 17004
 ```
+Only these 6 pieces of information will be read.
+You can add comments with a # in the first element of the line or other type = info, but they will not be read by the tool.
 An example file can be found in *./dataset/Camera1.txt*.

 ### File projection JSON format